1889–90 Small Heath F.C. season: March–April

 Small Heath played several friendly matches after the end of the competitive season.
 They beat Kidderminster Harriers 4–1 in front of "a fair number" of spectators at Coventry Road, and played Stoke home and away, each match won by its hosts.
 A benefit match was held for Chris Charsley ahead of his retirement; despite the admission charge being increased for the occasion, around 6,000 spectators turned up to watch a schoolboys' match followed by the main attraction.
-In an encounter described by the Birmingham Daily Post as "perhaps the closest and most exciting ever played on the field", Aston Villa, featuring new signing Tom McKnight, drew 2–2 with a Small Heath eleven including St George's centre forward John Devey, older brother of Will and Ted, and future England international.
+In an encounter described by the Birmingham Daily Post as "perhaps the closest and most exciting ever played on the field", Aston Villa drew 2–2 with a Small Heath eleven including St George's centre forward John Devey, older brother of Will and Ted and future England international.
 A substantial sum was raised.
-Charsley and Will Devey represented the Birmingham Association against Liverpool and District at Anfield; Ted Devey was also selected, but was unable to play.
+Charsley and Will Devey represented the Birmingham Association against Liverpool and District at Anfield; Ted Devey was also selected, but was unavailable.
 The Liverpool team won by a single goal.

 The season ended with the final of the Warwickshire Association's senior cup competition.
 Small Heath were exempted until the semi-final, in which they beat Unity Gas Department.
-Their opponents in the final were Warwick County, and the match was played at that club's home ground, the County Cricket Ground.
+In the final they faced Warwick County at that club's home ground, the County Cricket Ground.
 The match was drawn, and the second half was marred by a fight for which one player from each side was sent off.